the-real-t30d0r/Hackintosh-Skilake-GA-H110M-S2HP-EFI/README.md

 # Hackintosh - Intel Skilake - i3 6300 - Intel HD Graphics 530 - GA-H110M-S2HP-EFI
+# --- I only installed HackInTosh to develope for Xcode before buying a new MacBook Pro =) ---

 OpenCore 0.6.3 EFI for GA-H110M-S2HP-EFI with Skilake (Intel i3 6300)